kubernetes/kubernetes/docs/design/nodeaffinity.md

 rather than replacing `map[string]string`, due to backward compatibility requirements.)

-The affiniy specifications described above allow a pod to request various properties that are inherent to nodes, for example "run this pod on a node with an Intel CPU" or, in a multi-zone cluster, "run this pod on a node in zone Z."
+The affinity specifications described above allow a pod to request various properties that are inherent to nodes, for example "run this pod on a node with an Intel CPU" or, in a multi-zone cluster, "run this pod on a node in zone Z."
 ([This issue](https://github.com/kubernetes/kubernetes/issues/9044) describes